EntityGraphQL/EntityGraphQL/README.md

 # Getting up and running with EF

 _Note: There is no dependency on EF.
 Queries are compiled to `IQueryable` or `IEnumberable` linq expressions.
-EF is not a requirement - any ORM working on LinqProvider on an in-memory object should work - although EF well is tested._
+EF is not a requirement - any ORM working with `LinqProvider` or an in-memory object should work - although EF well is tested._

-## 1. Define your data context (in this case an EF context)
+## 1. Define your data context (in this example an EF context)

 ```csharp
 public class MyDbContext : DbContext {